sensor-dream/APIVOF/guidelines/list-info/v-packs-in-system-fedora-34.md

 <summary>volume_key-libs</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : A library for manipulating storage encryption keys and passphrases
+Short desc    : A library for manipulating storage encryption keys and passphrases
 URL          : https://pagure.io/volume_key/
-Лицензия     : GPLv2 and (MPLv1.1 or GPLv2 or LGPLv2)
+License      : GPLv2 and (MPLv1.1 or GPLv2 or LGPLv2)
-Описание     : This package provides libvolume_key, a library for manipulating storage volume
+Descript     : This package provides libvolume_key, a library for manipulating storage volume
              : encryption keys and storing them separately from volumes.
              :
              : The main goal of the software is to allow restoring access to an encrypted